amiturgman/video-tagging/README.md

 Tagging Data -
 When a location is created or updated, the control fires an event called "onlocationchanged".
 Register to this event to get the data:

-    window.addEventListener('onlocationchanged', function (e) {...
+        document.getElementById('video-tagging').addEventListener('onlocationchanged', function (e) {...
 The control sends **all** the locations and their tags in the current frame.
-The parameter e holds this data in e.detail.frame:
+The parameter e holds this data in e.frame:

 ![Alt text](images/frames4.png?raw=true "Title")